31st Governor of South Dakota

 Birth: October 24, 1954, Huron, South Dakota

 Rounds was born on October 24, 1954 in Huron, South Dakota.
-As a child, he moved with his family to Pierre, where is father Don served as director of highway safety during the administration of Governor Joe Foss.
+As a child, he moved with his family to Pierre, where his father Don served as director of highway safety during the administration of Governor Joe Foss.
 Although Mike was the oldest son, the family grew to include one daughter and nine more boys.

 Rounds graduated from high school in 1973 and enrolled at South Dakota State University.
-Rounds graduated from SDSU in 1977, making him the only Jackrabbit alum to serve as governor.
+Rounds graduated from SDSU in 1977, making him the first Jackrabbit alum to serve as governor.
 While at SDSU, he met Jean Vedvei, a Lake Preston native, and the couple married in 1978.
 They have four children: Christopher, Brian, Carrie and John.

 After college, Rounds returned to Pierre, where he joined an insurance and real estate business that is today known as Fischer, Rounds & Associates.
 That company eventually grew from Pierre to have offices in five South Dakota towns.
 Rounds also become involved in politics, working on campaigns for Senator Jim Abdnor.
 He was elected to the State Senate in 1990, serving for ten years, and was senate majority leader for six years.